nmmarzano/daily-coding-problem/2019-11-13/README.md

 ## Proposed Solution
 Trivial to implement with JSON serialization so a simple serialization by hand was tackled.

 Ha ha man this sucks.
 Not proud of it, "it works" levels of quality.
+Super simple serializer, mess of a deserializer.

 ## Testing
 Create instances of `SerialTree.Node`, build a tree, then apply `SerialTree.serialize(Node node)` and `SerialTree.deserialize(String s)` to your heart's content.